 Hi!
 Ameera here!

-Mom and I were so happy to share with you our Texas Style Barbecue Sauce recipe, but we weren’t finished, as now you will need something special to slather that deliciousness on.
+Mom and I were so happy to share with you our Sweet and Smoky BBQ Sauce and Texas Style Barbecue Sauce recipe, but we weren’t finished, as now you will need something special to slather that deliciousness on.
 Annnnd we have just the recipe for that . . . barbecue tempeh.

 If you have never tried barbecue tempeh, then you don’t know what you are missing.
 It is about as close to savory and sweet indulgence as it gets.